tech4germany/Siteseeker/README.md

 For an elaborate roadmap on how this prototype should progress into a full-blown application, we ask you to please have a look at the [project documentation](https://tech.4germany.org/projekte/) and the [issues](https://github.com/tech4germany/BMDV-Mobilfunk/issues) in this repository.
 However, we are giving a brief overview over the technical roadmap here.

 ### Milestones
-In the following we define technical milestones that would greatly enhance the application and improve a location canvassers workflow.
+In the following we define technical milestones that would greatly enhance the application and improve a location acquisitors workflow.
 These milestones are derived from architectural best practices for enhancing the prototype, and according to feedback from user interviews and user tests.

 #### M1: Serverside Data Aggregation
 The current prototype is a _showcase application_ and not a fully usable product.
 All data is persisted in local storage, which can lead to inconsistencies, when the data models are changed.
 Furthermore, all data used in the application is currently aggregated and consolidated in the frontend.
 The mapping of API data models to application domain models is hardcoded and not generic, making the integration of new data sources cumbersome.